-The first time we went live, we decided to make Pumpkin Lattes for dogs, using our Pro Bloom instant goats milk, a bit of canned pumpkin and some cinnamon.
+The first time we went live, we decided to make Pumpkin Lattes for dogs, using our Instant Goat’s Milk, a bit of canned pumpkin and some cinnamon.
 We got the kitchen all set up, I channeled my inner loud, projected clear voice (it’s normally a bit soft and British-sounding for everyday use, and we hadn’t yet thought to use a mic).
 Parker the Puppy cooperated, the recipe turned out beautifully and the canine taste-testers all approved.

 Everyone was rather chuffed, and we sat down to review, until staff in the office started murmuring that there wasn’t any sound.
 Sure enough, the entire Facebook Live video segment was silent (lesson #1: don’t leave the phone on mute when recording!).

 We raced to erase the soundless video and did a quick re-take hoping no one would notice what we’d just done (luckily, we hadn’t let the pups finish all the canned pumpkin).
 Round two had a few moments of silence in the beginning and then sound.
 And then the sound went off.
 And came back on again.
 And so it went on.
 A bit annoying but we got thousands of views and people seemed to like it.
 All in all we were pleased but the sound issue was something we were determined to fix.